avidbiscuit/ait-wiki/content/mechanics/tardis/security.md

 Here you can see when your TARDIS has been built, and you can change some Security settings.

 ## Leave Behind
 When activating this feature any other guest that doesn't have a **TARDIS key** (that is linked to your TARDIS) will be left behind  when taking off.
-This feature is inspired by the Doctor WHO episode "Blink"
+This feature is inspired by the Doctor Who episode "Blink"

 ## Hostile Alarms
 When this feature has been activated any hostile mobs that enter the **TARDIS** will trigger the **Cloister Bell** until you have manually turned it off